openedx/paragon/.github/pull_request_template.md

 * [ ] Do any prop types have missing descriptions in the Props API tables in the documentation site (check deploy preview)?
 * [ ] Were your changes tested using all available themes (see theme switcher in the header of the deploy preview, under the "Settings" icon)?
 * [ ] Is there adequate test coverage for your changes?
 * [ ] Consider whether this change needs to reviewed/QA'ed for accessibility (a11y).
-If so, please add @wittjeff and @adamstankiewicz as reviewers on this PR.
+If so, please add `wittjeff` and `adamstankiewicz` as reviewers on this PR.

 ## Post-merge Checklist